magnet-linux/magnet-linux/doc/p2p-hosting.md

 # P2P Hosting Basics

 Magnet Linux stores every fetched source in `~/.magpkg/fetch/` and records matching torrent metadata under `~/.magpkg/torrent/<info-hash>/resource.torrent`.
 Seeding those files keeps the ecosystem fast even when origin mirrors disappear.
+Torrents only come into play when a package definition lists one of their magnet URLs or `.torrent` files in its `fetch.urls`; adding a new magnet link to the manifest immediately lets other builders reuse your seeded payload.

 ## Built-in Seeder
 - Fetch or build something once, e.g. `magpkg build 'import "packages/core.jsonnet"'`.